 8. You’ve become the top consulting firm in the USA for cell tower landlords.
 What do you see as the major contributors to this success?

-Without hesitation I can tell you that our SBI! sites were the springboard to our success.
+Without hesitation I can tell you that our SBI! sites were the springboard to our success in building a profitable business.
 I’ve studied our competitors and I know from feedback we get from customers who shopped around before they hired us, we are not the cheapest from a pricing standpoint.
 Our website is what sells them.

 We also integrated some dry humor into the sites, making us “human” and not corporate-sounding at all.
 I chose to use my own web template and we have purposely decided not to make it look flashy or ultra cool or slick.
 We want it to look like two real people built the site.
 That’s just our opinion, but it works for us.

 Recently we even had a side discussion on a very popular blog where there was a thread about cell tower leasing values, and a blogger posted a link to one of our pages.
 Here’s the conversation:

 — This website, although aesthetically horrifying, has great information and is a great resource for this kind of thing.